Czyz7/k_R_C/docs/Procedures 2/New Invoicing System.md

 This applies to Navigation/Sustaining invoices ONLY and does not apply to any qualifying Zelle reimbursements such as Intakes or any small refundable expenses incurred while providing HCM services.

+### Invoice Submissions

+Please be advised, as of the week of Monday, March 3rd, 2025, HCM Invoices are limited to a maximum of two (2) submission per week.
+We ask that you submit no more than two (2) invoices weekly to avoid creating a backlog of invoices for @CCC Payables Department

+A week, as defined within the context of this procedure, is considered Monday-Sunday.